 Home Additions

 Side Addition Toronto

-A side addition Toronto project expands width where the lot allows it.
-This route often supports larger kitchens, mudrooms, or widened circulation.
-Side additions require careful planning around setbacks and lot lines, especially in tighter neighborhoods.
+A side addition expands the width of the home where the lot allows it.
+This type of addition is often used for larger kitchens, mudrooms, or better circulation.
+Careful planning is important, especially in Toronto neighbourhoods with tighter setbacks and lot line constraints.

 Second Storey Addition Toronto

-A second storey addition Toronto build adds significant square footage without expanding the footprint.
-This option is common when the lot is tight but the home needs more bedrooms, bathrooms, or a better primary suite.
-Structural planning is critical here because the existing foundation, framing, and load paths must support the new level.
+A second storey addition adds substantial square footage without increasing the building footprint.
+It is a strong option for homes on tighter lots that need more bedrooms, bathrooms, or a larger primary suite.
+Structural planning is critical because the existing foundation, framing, and load paths must support the added level.

 Dormer Addition Toronto

-A dormer addition Toronto approach works well for attic conversions and partial second-floor expansions.
-Dormers add headroom and bring light into upper spaces while keeping the roofline design controlled.
+A dormer addition works well for attic conversions and partial upper-level expansions.
+It adds headroom, improves natural light, and creates more usable living space while keeping the roofline visually balanced.

 Kitchen and Family Room Additions

-A bump out addition Toronto project adds focused square footage without a full new wing.
-This is common for expanding a kitchen wall, enlarging a bathroom, or creating a more functional entry.
-Even small additions still require careful structural integration and permit alignment.
+A bump-out addition adds focused square footage without the scale of a full new wing.
+It is often used to expand a kitchen, enlarge a bathroom, or improve an entry area.
+Even smaller additions still require proper structural integration and permit coordination to be done correctly.

-Design-Build Home Additions, One Team From Design to Construction
+Home Additions, One Team From Planning to Completion

+Home Additions